wangechi01-a/Fraud-Detection/README.md

 # Aim

-Aim of the challenge is to detect and recognize clients involved in fraudulent activities.
+The aim of this challenge is to detect and recognize clients involved in fraudulent activities.

 # Importance Of this Challenge